File for guardianship of an incapacitated person

-The Probate and Family Court may appoint a guardian to make some or all decisions for an incapacitated person.
+The Probate and Family Court may assign a guardian to make some or all decisions for an incapacitated person.
 The person asking to be named guardian is called the petitioner, and the person believed to be incapacitated is called the respondent.
-To request to become a guardian for an incapacitated person, you'll first need to determine the type of guardianship you want to file for: plenary (complete) or limited.
-You can learn more about the types of guardianship on the responsibilities of a guardian of an incapacitated person page.
+To ask to become a guardian for an incapacitated person, first you need to decide what type of guardianship you want to file for: plenary (complete) or limited.
+You can learn more about the types of guardianship on the page responsibilities of a guardian of an incapacitated person.

 Next, you'll need to file these forms:

-Depending on the circumstances, you may also need:
+Depending on the circumstances, you may also need to file these forms: